Ethnic groups in Los Angeles: Others

 More than 50,000 Roma live in Los Angeles.
 Los Angeles has the largest population of Romani Americans in the United States.

 The history of Rivertown, aka "Frogtown", a late 19th century enclave of French immigrants in downtown Los Angeles.

 Los Angeles has a significant Italian population.

 More than 56,000 people of Polish descent live in Los Angeles.

 Brazilians are concentrated in Culver City and Palms.

 Approximately 40,000 Australian Americans reside in the Los Angeles area.
 Los Angeles has the largest Australian population in the US.

 There is a Belizean immigrant community in Los Angeles.

+Los Angeles has a Lithuanian community, mostly concentrated in a section dubbed "Little Lithuania", located north of downtown, by the city of Los Angeles.

+Ethnoreligious groups

+Churches

+Mormons who are members of the Church of Jesus Christ of Latter-Day Saints developed a community in Los Angeles as early as the 1890s by settlers from their home base in Utah arrived in the Los Angeles Basin.
+Their temple is in Westwood, a section of western Los Angeles.

 Ethnic enclaves

 Ethnic enclaves like Chinatown, the Byzantine-Latino Quarter, Historic Filipinotown, Little Saigon, Little Armenia, Little Ethiopia, Little Bangladesh, Little Moscow (in Hollywood), Little Tokyo, Croatian Place and Via Italia in San Pedro, several Koreatowns, Tehrangeles in West Los Angeles, the Chinese enclaves in the San Gabriel Valley and Thai Town provide examples of the polyglot multicultural character of Los Angeles.
 Below is a list of many ethnic enclaves present in the Los Angeles metropolitan area.